Didactic Training

 Outpatient Psychotherapy Rotation:

-CT interns may also opt to provide outpatient care to children/adolescents at the CAMC Family Resource Center, under the supervision of Dr. Hughes and Dr. Brown, in a more limited capacity (e.g. one half day per week).
+CT interns may also opt to provide outpatient care to children/adolescents at the CAMC Family Resource Center, under the supervision of Dr. Hughes and Dr. Brown, in a more limited capacity (e.g., one-half day per week).

 Child and Adolescent Psychological Assessment: